RSPCA NSW Hunter Shelter

-- handed in as an injured stray (RSPCA shelters do not have the means to accept uninjured stray animals.
-Anyone having found a stray animal will be referred to their local pound)
+- handed in as an injured stray.
+RSPCA shelters do not have the means to accept uninjured stray animals.
+If you find a stray animal, you will be referred to your local pound.

-- seized by an inspector under the Prevention of Cruelty to Animals Act (POCTA)
+- seized by an inspector under the Prevention of Cruelty to Animals Act 1979

 Staff members assess all animals to ensure they are medically sound and that there are no other issues.
 Animals requiring extra attention are referred to our veterinarians.

-All adoption animals have undergone a comprehensive veterinary check, been desexed, microchipped, treated for internal and external parasites (such as worms and fleas), and had their initial vaccination.
+All adoption animals have undergone a comprehensive veterinary check, been desexed, microchipped, treated for internal and external parasites such as worms and fleas, and had their initial vaccinations.
 Dogs are also heartworm tested and treated.

 257 animal enclosures

 Our animals and staff depend on regular and reliable assitance from volunteers.
 We have a strong commitment to training our staff and volunteers so that the highest standards are maintained.
 We therefore ask that our volunteers commit to a regular shift.
 This helps the volunteers gain the skills required to meet these standards and allows them to get the most value out of becoming a trusted member of our team.
 It also ensures that the time and effort put in by our staff to train volunteers results in benefits for the animals in our care.